RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/encodings/readme.md

 This directory contains the main encoding class, ``Encoding.cls``, and a growing set of particular encoding classes.

+This file contains the documentation for the public Encoding class, contained in ``Encoding.cls``, and some guidelines to implement particular encodings, as subclasses of the Encoding class.

+Constants, registry methods and abstract methods will be implemented by the encoding subclasses.
+Utility methods should be considered private documentation (i.e., not a public API).

 ## The Encoding class

 The Encoding class is the base class for all encodings, and all encoding classes should subclass Encoding.